hunbernd/RetroShare/readme.txt

 ----------------------------------
 Changed things from the official version:
 ----------------------------------
-*based on a version where distant chat and some other things were not fucked yet +backported from recent version:
-	!crash from distant chat request from new clients !double selection bug in settings window when vista style is active +/me
-	+>greentext
-	+quote text in chat
-	+spoiler text
-	+save images from chat and forums
-	*contains the emoticons from both the old and recent versions *emoticon selector widget size adapts to the number of emoticons

--quoting the content of the last post when making a new comment in forums +loading external emoticons
-+loading extensions from RetroShare\extensions6 folder too -VoIP extension
+*contains the emoticons from both the old and recent versions -quoting the content of the last post when making a new comment in forums +loading external emoticons on other platforms too +loading extensions from RetroShare\extensions6 folder too +PaintChat extension
-+PaintChat extension
 +ExportImport extension
 +FriendMap extension